joe7575/profiler/README.md

 and will be restored when you de-instrument your code.

 In addition, the tool will add/remove the profiler dependency in 'depends.txt'.

+## Hints for good measurement results
+For the measurements before/after the modification/optimization, try to produce the same conditions, like:
+* Try to run the Minetest server on a dedicated computer, isolated from the Minitest client
+* Minimize the number of running applications on your server
+* Always use the same computer, the same activated mods, the same game engine, and so on
+* Place your avatar always at the same position
+* Take care that your mod operates the same

 ## Dependencies